EricLiu123584/EricLiu123584/README.md

 -  I’m interested in deep learning and reinforcement learning.
 -  My Education Background:Majoring in AI in Donghua University in Shanghai(2024-2028)
 -  I’m currently learning linear algebra,probability and statistics,machine learning ...
+-  My dream is to become a great AI product manager.
 -  How to reach me:
 -  \1.QQ:599633039 2.Emails:599633039@qq.com